 Airdromes Guide Southwest Pacific Area, July 1945:

 "Piva North is the only Bougainville airdrome on operational status.
 Night landing facilities: search light on request.
 Service facilities: fuel and old tank truck delivery, repairs available.
 Accommodations for transient and emergency landed crews."

-This airfield remained in service after the war, until the start of the "Bougainville Crisis" in 1988.
+Until 1988, Piva North Airfield remained in service until the start of the "Bougainville Crisis".

 Built by a previous unit, this camp area was occupied